-CRMS is situated in the heart of the majestic West.
-By car, campus is only three hours west of Denver, a city with the perfect blend of outdoor adventure and urban sophistication, and one-and-a-half hours east of Grand Junction, a western Colorado city with a charming downtown and desert landscape.
+Colorado Rocky Mountain School is situated in the heart of the majestic West.
+By car, the campus is only three hours west of Denver, a city with the perfect blend of outdoor adventure and urban sophistication, and one-and-a-half hours east of Grand Junction, a western Colorado city with a charming downtown and desert landscape.

 Those eager to mix mountain charm with urban sizzle can head the 28 miles to Aspen (elevation 7,900 feet), the international resort whose four peerless ski mountains share the stage with a wealth of cultural opportunities.
 Aspen hosts acclaimed film, classical music, jazz, theater, literary, and dance festivals, as well as influential cultural and political thinkers at the Aspen Institute.
 The Winter X Games is a can’t-miss spectacle for CRMS students—but the games are not the students' only chance to discover Aspen, served from Carbondale by one of America’s best rural bus systems.

-The school’s signature structure, the Barn, hosts all-school meetings, plays, films, student concerts and art shows, plus cultural events for the general public.
+The school’s signature structure, the Barn, hosts all-school meetings, plays, films, student concerts, and art shows, plus cultural events for the general public.
 The Bar Fork building, a hub of social activity, is home to meeting rooms, lounges, and the cafeteria.
-CRMS has two computer labs and campus-wide wireless Internet access (laptops are encouraged but not required).
-Boarding students live in age-specific, single-gender residences where they are mentored by residential faculty.
+Colorado Rocky Mountain School has one computer lab and campus-wide wireless Internet access (laptops are required).
+Boarding students live in age-specific, single-gender residences where residential faculty mentors them.
 Dorm spaces are ample yet intimate, encouraging interaction.